 This one is a no-brainer. iPhones don’t leave your side throughout the day.
-It is only natural that your website should take advantage of this fact.
+It is only natural that your website should take advantage of this, so be sure to hire ios developers to develop the website.
 While landscape mode has its advantages, portrait mode, the natural orientation of our iPhone’s screens, takes advantage of the natural position of our thumbs and makes navigation a breeze.

 Moreover, you should keep in mind that SEO is made up of a large chunk of mobile traffic, as well.
 These days, when looking for a specific service or business, our first instinct is to look it up on our phones.